-Top 50 Richest Countries In Africa GDP Per Capita 2020
+Top 50 Richest Countries In Africa GDP (PPP) Per Capita 2021

 Arguably Africa’s most developed nation, Mauritius is the second richest African nation.
 Essentially due to favorable government policies, this nation has an economy that thrives on the textile industry as well as sugar production and tourism.
 This country has done more exploit in the textile industry, a well-structured and good-looking environment which was pre-planned and well-organized plans of the government to make available environment and country attracted to investors, which is undoubted has added to the value of this nation in every retrospect.